 The Business minor is administered by the Business Minor Committee.
 Only courses equivalent to the ones that constitute the Wabash business minor and are approved by the committee chair can be transferred to Wabash.
 Students interested in the minor should contact a member of the committee.

 |ECO-101||Principles of Economics||1|

 |or ENG-302||Writing in the Community:Grants/NonProf|

 Additional courses may be added to the list of available courses with the approval of the Business Minor Committee, and the committee may approve substitute courses on a case-by-case basis.
 Note that ECO-262 Financial Markets and Institutions does not count toward the Economics major.

 In the fall of their senior year, students will enroll in BUS-400 Senior Capstone.
-At the beginning of that semester, students will meet with the instructors of BUS-400 Senior Capstone to agree on a subject for the reflective essay.
-Business minors are required in that essay to think critically about how their curricular, co-curricular, and vocational experiences inform their understanding of the role of business in society and how these will help them to live humanely and act responsibly.
-In the unlikely event that the student has had no relevant co-curricular or vocational experiences, the Business Minor committee will assign to the student an appropriate case study upon which to base his essay.
-This essay will be read by two members of the Business Minor Committee.
-The course plan and the reflective essay will form the basis for the oral comprehensive exam.
+Business minors are required in the capstone assignment to think critically about and synthesize how their curricular, co-curricular, and vocational experiences inform their understanding of the role of business in society and how these will help them to live humanely and act responsibly.
+The capstone assignment will form part of the basis for the oral comprehensive exam.

 Suggested Co-curricular Experience